Exhibits on Display

 Using vintage artifacts along with interactive iPad kiosks, the Museum’s exhibits tell the story of Sparks from the earliest settlers to modern day.

-The first gallery looks at Sparks before it was incorporated.
-California bound immigrants parties following the Truckee River found fresh water and feed for their cattle in the Meadows east of the Sierra Nevada Mountains.
+California bound immigrants’ parties following the Truckee River found fresh water and feed for their cattle in the Meadows east of the Sierra Nevada Mountains.
 In 1855, a trading post was established in the meadows which Sparks now occupies.
 A culture of ranching and mining ensued

-Against the backdrop of sepia toned photographs of Old Sparks, the next gallery explores the development of Sparks as a railroad town.
-Sparks was officially founded in 1904 when the Southern Pacific Railroad moved their Roundhouse and locomotive erecting shop from Wadsworth, Nevada, in an effort to shorten travel routes.
-The City of Sparks sprung up over night as employees literally picked up, moved and reassembled their homes in a matter of days lured by the promise of a deeded plot of land for $1 as a reward.
+Sparks was officially founded in 1904 when the Southern Pacific Railroad moved their Roundhouse and locomotive erecting shop from Wadsworth, Nevada, to shorten travel routes.
+The City of Sparks sprung up overnight as employees literally picked up, moved, and reassembled their homes in a matter of days lured by the promise of a deeded plot of land for $1 as a reward.

-Visitors are able to immerse themselves in life in a railroad town as many of the exhibits are not behind glass, giving one the feeling that they are actually in the old dispatcher’s office or inside the original general store.
-Lifestyle dioramas depict a music room, living room, dining room and laundry room from early day Sparks.
+Visitors can immerse themselves in life in a railroad town as many of the exhibits are not behind glass, giving one the feeling that they are actually in the old dispatcher’s office or inside the original general store.
+Lifestyle dioramas depict homes from early day Sparks.

 Special exhibits pay tribute to the local schools, children and sports.
 Toys over 100 years old enrapture us, while the Sparks High exhibit including a poodle skirt brings a flood of memories to many.